Fix and Prevent Back Pain

 How Long Does It Take To Stop Lower Back Pain With Good Carrying Mechanics?

 If your pain comes from overly arching or rounding forward when carrying loads in front or back, you should feel the pain and pressure stop the moment you straighten position when carrying.
-If you're not feeling better right away, check what you are doing compared to what is presented above (if it still hurts you ARE doing it wrong):
+If you're not feeling better right away, check what you are doing compared to what is presented above.

 • Are you still leaning your upper body backward?
 Did you push your hips forward instead of tucking (tilting) under to straighten?
 DId you round your upper body forward instead of becoming straighter?